-- The Governors of Wisconsin and Pennsylvania in defending their states’ congressional districting maps against challenges at the U.S. Supreme Court
+- The Governors of Wisconsin and Pennsylvania in successfully defending their states’ congressional districting maps against challenges at the U.S. Supreme Court

 - Two New York State legislators in a lawsuit against the NYPD for police misconduct during the May 2020 Black Lives Matter protests

-- Governor Andy Beshear of Kentucky in defending the constitutionality of his COVID-19 public health orders at the U.S. Supreme Court
+- Governor Andy Beshear of Kentucky in successfully defending the constitutionality of his COVID-19 public health orders at the U.S. Supreme Court

 - The Federal Defenders of New York in a statutory and constitutional challenge to attorney access policies at the Metropolitan Detention Center

-- The SEIU in opposing a petition for certiorari seeking U.S. Supreme Court review of the constitutionality of a state access to information law
+- The SEIU in successfully opposing a petition for certiorari seeking U.S. Supreme Court review of the constitutionality of a state access to information law

 - The House Judiciary Committee in litigation seeking to compel testimony by former White House Counsel Don McGahn